The Sign of Jonah:

 * Here along with the resurrection event (Saturday Nisan 23rd), the 50 day omer count commenced after the High (Annual) Passover Sabbath (Friday) of Nisan 15th when both the sheaf offering (Saturday Nisan 16th), and the day of Pentecost (Saturday Sivan 6th) coincided simultaneously on weekly Sabbaths for that particular (69th) Sabbatical year of AD 34 as a specification to Yehoshua (Jesus) being Lord of all Sabbaths.

-Subsequently, the revolt led later by Emperor Hadrian against all Jews in the second century, along with the Gentile religious reforms of Emperor Constantine the Great in the fourth century, would proceed to change the main-stream Christian Church’s ‘Lord’s Day’ and fixed it unto the so-called ‘first day of the week’ policy which would aid the Council of Laodicea 363 AD (Shemitah/Sabbatical Year) in abolishing any further recognition or credence to our Lord’s emphasis on Sabbath observation as a non priority.
+Subsequently, the revolt led later by Emperor Hadrian against all Jews in the second century, along with the Gentile religious reforms of Emperor Constantine the Great in the fourth century at the Council of Nicaea in AD 325 would proceed to change the main-stream Christian Church’s ‘Lord’s Day’ and fixed it unto the so-called ‘first day of the week’ policy which would aid the Council of Laodicea 363 AD (Shemitah/Sabbatical Year) in abolishing any further recognition or credence to our Lord’s emphasis on Sabbath observation as a Biblical non-priority.

-Transpiring the Word of God by Man (St. Jerome’s Vulgate AD 382 Mth 28:1) took on a whole new meaning regarding the New Testament resurrection verses.
-There Yehoshua’s (Jesus’) resurrection on “one of the sabbaths” would be changed to read precariously on “the first day of the week”.
-Thus to universally fall in line with accommodating the status quo for a mainstream focus on Constantine’s monumental ‘Sun-day’ vision to an appeasing Church in general.
+Transpiring the Word of God by AD 1380 from John Wycliffe for the resurrection verses took on a whole new meaning in the New Testament.
+There Yehoshua’s (Jesus’) resurrection on “one of the sabbaths” would be gradually twisted to read uneventfully on “the first day of the week”.
+Thus being the surviving status quo to universally fall in line with accommodating the mainstream focus on Constantine’s monumental ‘Sun-day’ vision to a Reformation floundering Church in general.

 Our Lord Yehoshua’s (Jesus’) true Passion account would be sealed (Dan 7:25) for a time, times, and the dividing of a time.